 Sustained low crude oil prices could have a material adverse effect on our financial condition, the carrying value of our proved reserves, our undeveloped leasehold interests and our ability to borrow funds and to obtain additional capital on attractive terms.
-If crude oil sales were to remain constant at the most recent quarterly sales volumes of 619 MBbls, a \$5 per Bbl decrease in crude oil price would be expected to cause a \$3.1 million decrease per quarter in revenues and operating income and a \$2.8 million decrease per quarter in net income.
+If crude oil sales were to remain constant at the most recent quarterly sales volumes of 642 MBbls, a \$5 per Bbl decrease in crude oil price would be expected to cause a \$3.2 million and \$12.8 million decrease per quarter and annualized, respectively, in revenues and operating income and a \$2.9 million and \$11.5 million decrease per quarter and annualized in net income, respectively.

-As of March 31, 2021, we had crude oil swaps outstanding.
+As of June 30, 2021, we had crude oil swaps outstanding.
 In the past, we have used derivative instruments as an economic hedge against declines in crude oil prices; however, such instruments were not designated as hedges for accounting purposes.
 Our derivative instruments only cover a portion of our production through January 2022.
 See Note 8 to our condensed consolidated financial statements for further discussion.